chunky-dev/docs/ChunkyDocs/docs/getting_started/configuring_chunky_launcher.md

 - `Java Runtime`: Displays the path of the runtime used for Chunky.
 It can be changed by clicking the `...` button immediately to the right of the text box.
 It does not change the runtime used for the Launcher.

-- `Java options`: Input field for Java options to be set for Chunky upon launch.
+- `Java options`: Input field for Java options that will be set for Chunky upon launch.
 See [below](#java-options) for the list of Java options.

-- `Chunky options`: Input field for options specific to Chunky to be set upon launch.
+- `Chunky options`: Input field for options specific to Chunky that will be set upon launch.
 See [below](#chunky-options) for the list of Chunky options.

 - `Enable debug console`: Enables the debug console, which is a separate window that opens when Chunky is launched.
 The debug console logs information that is useful for debugging issues with Chunky.